Equal Rights Amendment

-The Equal Rights Amendment (ERA) is a proposed amendment to the United States Constitution designed to guarantee equal legal rights for all American citizens regardless of sex.
-Proponents assert it would end legal distinctions between men and women in matters of divorce, property, employment, and other matters.
-The first version of an ERA was written by Alice Paul and Crystal Eastman and introduced in Congress in December 1923.

-In the early history of the Equal Rights Amendment, middle-class women were largely supportive, while those speaking for the working class were often opposed, pointing out that employed women needed special protections regarding working conditions and employment hours.
-With the rise of the women's movement in the United States during the 1960s, the ERA garnered increasing support, and, after being reintroduced by Representative Martha Griffiths in 1971, it was approved by the U.S. House of Representatives on October 12, 1971, and by the U.S. Senate on March 22, 1972, thus submitting the ERA to the state legislatures for ratification, as provided by Article V of the U.S. Constitution.
+The Equal Rights Amendment (ERA) is a proposed amendment to the United States Constitution that would explicitly prohibit sex discrimination.
+It is not currently a part of the Constitution, though its ratification status has long been debated.
+It was written by Alice Paul and Crystal Eastman and first introduced in Congress in December 1923.
+With the rise of the women's movement in the United States during the 1960s, the ERA garnered increasing support, and, after being reintroduced by Representative Martha Griffiths in 1971, it was approved by the U.S. House of Representatives that year, and by the U.S. Senate in 1972, thus submitting the ERA to the state legislatures for ratification, as provided by Article Five of the United States Constitution.
+A seven-year, 1979, deadline was included with the legislation by Congress.
+A simple majority of Congress later extended the deadline to 1982.
+Both deadlines passed with the ERA three short of the necessary 38 states for ratification.
+Even so, there are ongoing efforts to ratify the amendment.